- Learn how to optimize your focus and productivity in the studio

 If you find yourself constantly distracted in the studio then this could definitely be a handy little life-hack gadget to consider adding to your workflow.

-Editor’s Keys: Backlist keyboard
+3. Editor’s Keys: Backlist Keyboard

+This gadget increased my productivity tenfold.
 My DAW is Ableton Live 10, so I went with its wired keyboard version.
 These keyboards also come in non-backlit wired or wireless versions, not to mention a removable rubber keyboard overlay for Macbook’s – perfect for those producers on the move.

 I personally like to produce with soft lighting from either a lamp or LED strips which I can dim, so this keyboard came as a no-brainer to me.
 I can keep the lights off, thus minimizing distractions, but still work quickly and efficiently thanks to the illuminated keys displaying the full spread of shortcuts.